-Psychogenic breathlessness or pseudo-dyspnea is a condition where the patient suffers from shortness of breath time to time.
+Psychogenic breathlessness or pseudo-dyspnea is a condition where the patient suffers from shortness of breath from time to time.
 This disease is often confused with a similar breathing disorder called Chronic Dyspnea.
 While there are a lot of factors involved in chronic dyspnea, like allergens and pulmonary diseases, psychogenic breathlessness has more to do with the current state of mind.

 One of the most challenging factors is the diagnosis and differentiation between both conditions.
 Sometimes, the psychogenic breathlessness is so concentrated that there is no way to differentiate between the two.

-Procedure of Diagnosis of Psychogenic Breathlessness:
+Diagnosis of Psychogenic Breathlessness

-To differentiate between the two diseases (Chronic Dyspnea and Psychogenic Breathlessness), the doctor will ask the patient to try breathing harder.
+- To differentiate between the two diseases (Chronic Dyspnea and Psychogenic Breathlessness), the doctor will ask the patient to try breathing harder.
 A patient with chronic dyspnea will find it even harder to take a breath when he or she tries to.
-However, a person with psychogenic dyspnea will show improved conditions when they try to breathe harder
+However, a person with psychogenic dyspnea will show improved conditions when they try to breathe harder.

-A thorough examination of the chest will be done
+- A thorough examination of the chest will be done.

-Blood tests and lung function test (spirometry) will also be conducted to rule out pulmonary diseases
+- Blood tests and lung function test (spirometry) will also be conducted to rule out pulmonary diseases.

 Allergens causing allergic bronchitis (also known as asthma) is the main reason behind Chronic Dyspnea.
-Other common causes of the true or chronic dyspnea are heart diseases, COPD which occurs because of smoking.
+Other common causes of true or chronic dyspnea are heart diseases, COPD which occurs because of smoking.
 Then there are rare disorders like ILD (sarcoidosis), neuromuscular diseases, infections, anemia, obesity/deconditioning.

-Panic Attacks: These are also a cause for breathlessness.
+- Panic Attacks: These are also a cause for breathlessness.
 The temporary feeling of choking is common in people who experience panic attacks.

-Medication: Medicine for acidity is prescribed to patients having Pseudo-Dyspnea, due to acid reflux.
+- Medication: Medicine for acidity is prescribed to patients having Pseudo-Dyspnea, due to acid reflux.

-Anxiety pills and Talking therapy: People suffering from anxiety are recommended to see a psychiatrist for better evaluation of their problem.
-Medications (anxiety pills) prescribed by the psychaitrist may help in controlling the breathing pattern in a person.
+- Anxiety pills and Talking therapy: People suffering from anxiety are recommended to see a psychiatrist for better evaluation of their problem.
+Medications (anxiety pills) prescribed by the psychiatrist may help in controlling the breathing pattern in a person.
 Psychological therapies (Talking therapy) have been effective for people suffering from breathlessness due to anxiety.

-It is important to remember that Psychogenic Breathlessness is as real as chronic breathlessness and patient doesn’t pretend to have this condition.
+It is important to remember that Psychogenic Breathlessness is as real as chronic breathlessness and the patient doesn’t pretend to have this condition.
 When the first symptoms of it start appearing, a specialist doctor (pulmonologist) should be consulted who after confirming the diagnosis of psychogenic breathlessness, may refer you to a psychiatrist or psychologist for further treatment.